splunk/public-o11y-docs/splunkplatform/unified-id/unified-identity.rst

 4. You can use the pairing id to get the current status of the pairing.

    a.
-To get the status using command-line interface, run the following ACS command:
+To get the status using command-line interface, run the following ACS command then replace the pairing id and the access token with your own values:

       .. code-block:: bash

               acs observability pairing-status-by-id --pairing-id "<enter-pairing-id>" --o11y-access-token "<enter-o11y-access-token>"

-      Replace the pairing id and the access token with your own values.

     b.
 To get the status using API endpoints, run the following curl command with the data you obtained in step 3b: